flott/sql_workshop_cugos19/README.md

 Data provided by permission of [King County](https://gis-kingcounty.opendata.arcgis.com/).

 ## Agenda
-1. What is SQL?
-2. Why use SQL for geospatial analysis?
+1. What is SQL, and why use it for geospatial analysis?
-3. Overview of databases
+3. Overview of geospatial databases
 4. Overview of tools and [functions](http://www.gaia-gis.it/gaia-sins/spatialite-sql-4.3.0.html)
 5. Examples
     - Parks assessment
     - Voting information
     - Floodplain analysis
 6. Next steps